cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/index2.html.md

 ---
-title: Deploying Applications to Cloud Foundry
+title: Using run.pivotal.io, Powered by Cloud Foundry
 ---

-## <a id='intro'></a>Introduction ##

-Cloud Foundry allows you, as an application developer, to deploy your application without worrying about configuration headaches.
+Cloud Foundry allows you to deploy applications without worrying about configuration headaches, making it faster and easier to build, test, deploy and scale your app.

-There are five steps to getting your application hosted at the publicly available Cloud Foundry hosted at run.pivotal.io:
+This guide walks you through getting started at run.pivotal.io.
+Additional documentation is available at [docs.cloudfoundry.com](http://docs.cloudfoundry.com)

+## <a id='intro'></a>Steps to Get Started ##

+In order to run your application on run.pivotal.io, you need to:

 1. Sign up for an account
-1. Install the command line tool
+1. Install and configure the `cf` command line tool
 1. Prepare your application on your local machine
 1. Push your application code to the cloud
-1. (Optional) Connect your application to one or more services

-Other Cloud Foundry instances may have some slight differences.

 ## <a id='signup'></a>Sign Up for An Account ##

-Before you can deploy your application, you will need a Cloud Foundry account.
-Your can [sign up here](https://console.run.pivotal.io)
+Before you can deploy your application, you will need an account on run.pivotal.io.
+If you already had an account on cloudfoundry.com, your account credentials have already been transferred over to run.pivotal.io for you.
+You can simply [log in to your account](https://login.run.pivotal.io/login).

+If you do not have an account yet, you can [sign up here](https://console.run.pivotal.io).

-## <a id='install-cf'></a>Install the cf Command Line Tool ##
+## <a id='install-cf'></a>Install and Configure the cf Command Line Tool ##

-You will also need the `cf` command line tool.
+You'll use the `cf` command line tool to deploy your application.
+You can also use it to check on the health of your application, change settings, and stop and restart your app.

 Because `cf` is a Ruby gem, you will need to have Ruby (minimum version 1.8.7) and RubyGems.
+If you do not already have Ruby installed, see [ruby-lang.org](http://www.ruby-lang.org).

 To install `cf`, simply type the following at your command line: